chikaki2103/laravel-vuejs-jwt-coreui/readme.md

 - integrated Laravel 5.6 with [tymon/jwt-auth](https://github.com/tymondesigns/jwt-auth).
 There are some small problems when integrate with this library, so I have used the branch 'develop'.
 - integrated [websanova/vue-auth](https://github.com/websanova/vue-auth) with the current [laravel-coreui-vue](https://github.com/Braunson/laravel-coreui-vue), now it can authenticate users from Laravel backend, and authorize on each Vue routes.
 - upgrade BootstrapVue to the latest version, fixed some issues during migration.
+- integrated [laravel-permission](https://github.com/spatie/laravel-permission) to manage roles & permissions in the backend

 ## Getting Started